mosip/documentation/docs/upgrade-runbook.md

 * Run the `key generation job` to ensure that all new module keys comply with the `key_policy_def` table.

 **Note**: Disable the `masterdata loader` and `regproc-reprocessor`.

+### Activites once all the upgraded services are up

+To resend the partner and policy details to IDA, please run the PMS utility job once.
+You can find the steps to run the job in this Document.

+The UI specs for pre-registration should be published via the MasterData API in version 1.2.0.
+Previously, in version 1.1.5, the UI specs were saved in the config server.
+To upgrade the UI specs, please refer to this link.

+To proceed with the masterdata country specific upgrade scripts, please follow the instructions outlined in this Document.

+Please create all the required applicant type details according to the applicanttype.mvel file created in the property migration section.
+For more information, please refer to this Document.

+Starting from version 1.2.0.1, it is mandatory to prepend the thumbprint for all encryptions.
+Therefore, we need to ensure that the certificate thumbprint for a particular partner exactly matches in both the keymanager and IDA key_alias tables.
+To learn how to check thumbprints and for further steps, please refer to this Document.

+Please check and rectify any mixed case user names in the user details and zone mapping.

+Finally, restart all the services to take care of old data caching.